NUpolisci/NU_socsci_R/docs/05-functions-packages.md

 Packages typically contain a number of different functions with a similar basic structure that are created with a similar theme or goal in mind.
 For example, the `plm` package is specifically for modelling panel data; that is, data that considers the same variables over time.
 Another example is the package `clubSandwich`, which estimates additional types of standard errors for different models and tests whether a model is still significant given the updated standard error.
 Other packages provide additional tools for reshaping and manipulating data, visualizing data, or dealing with less standard forms of data.

 Nowadays, Base R is really quite limited in what it can achieve relative to some of these additional packages.
 Therefore, literacy in what certain packages are useful for will be an important skill to develop.
 Here we will focus on how to install and access these additional packages, with specific emphasis on a package that will be useful in the chapters to come-- the `tidyverse` and `dplyr`.
-Both of these are packages that have become typical
+Both of these are packages that have become typical in modern data science and analysis in R.

 To perform the initial simple install of a package, you will merely run the call `install.packages("")`.
 This call downloads the package from the CRAN, the repository of R related "stuff" we mentioned in Chapter \@ref(ch2).
 When you run this code, you will see a string of script run in the console.
 This is normal and not something you really need to pay attention to unless there is an error, which R will alert you of.